Accelerated Status Program

 The Accelerated Status Program assists students in their preparation for graduate study by offering a head start on coursework as well as by allowing students to create an advisor/advisee relationship early.

-Students in the Accelerated Admissions Program can begin their graduate coursework while still an undergraduate student.
-Moreover, students offered admission under the accelerated status program may, upon matriculation into a UCI graduate program, petition to transfer up to 1/2 of the required graduate-level course work completed in excess of requirements for the bachelor's degree.
+Students in the Accelerated Status Program can begin their graduate coursework while still an undergraduate student.
+Moreover, students offered admission under the accelerated status program may, upon matriculation into a UCI graduate program, petition to transfer up to 18 units of the required graduate-level course work completed in excess of requirements for the bachelor's degree.
 In addition, Accelerated Status students are eligible for reimbursement of their UCI Engineering graduate application fee.

 Lastly, students within the program may apply for undergraduate research fellowship funding on a quarterly basis (including summer).
 The maximum funding amounts awarded for this fellowship will vary every year (typically $3000 maximum) and requires matching funds from a faculty advisor.
 This fellowship can be requested for up to 3 quarters during his/her undergraduate career (they do not need to be consecutive quarters).
 There is a separate Undergraduate Research Fellowship Application for this process.

 Important note about applying to graduate school